New Advisor Portal - NBP

 Challenge

-• Enable advisors to focus on decisions, not administration.
+• help advisors focus on decisions, not admin work

 Results

-The new Advisor Portal reduced case handling time by 35% and cut human error rates by 85%.
+The new Advisor Portal reduced case handling time by 35% and cut human error by 85%.

 35%